Pacmed/causal_inference/README.md

 For the purpose of the observational study we used data collected in the Dutch Data Warehouse (DDW).
 The DDW is the result of a intensive care unit data sharing collaboration in the Nether- lands that was initiated during the COVID-19 pandemic.
 The DDW includes data on demographics, comorbidities, monitoring and life support devices, laboratory results, clinical observations, medi- cations, fluid balance, and outcomes.
 Request to data can be requested through https://icudata.nl/index-en.html.

+The repository can be customized to be used on any dataset.
+The script causal_inference/make_data/data.py describes the shape required for a Dataloader class to feed data to the experiments.

 ## Used Models
 * Outcome Regressions